 Fresh peaches at their peak are fuzzy little miracles, glorious just as they are.
-But peaches cooked into jam and spread across rough toast lose their buttery mouthfeel and dripping juice.
-To compensate for textural changes, processed peaches need a bit more adornment to heighten their flavor, even if it’s only a sprinkling of sugar.
+But their buttery mouthfeel and dripping juice are lost when peaches are processed into jam and spread across rough toast.
+To compensate for textural changes, cooked peaches need a bit more adornment to heighten their flavor, even if it’s only a sprinkling of sugar.
 Normally I am not tempted to meddle with perfection by adding ginger or lavender or other flavors to peach jam.
 This year, however, as I plotted my jam strategy, the unusual juxtaposition of peach and mint found its way into my imagination over and over again, like the insistent echo of radio news playing in the background.
 Peach and mint, peach and mint, peach and mint – almost becoming a single word.
 To quiet the voice in my head I had to make some peach-mint jam.
 The odd combination turned out to be wonderful, and I’m now ready to submit the recipe to a candid world.
 As we will see below, it’s not without precedent.
 Mmmmmmpeachmint jam.Continue reading →

 The scent of ripening peaches spurs Katherine’s musings on the botany of stone fruits

 Fragrant peaches ripening on window sills and countertops pull me right back into the heart of my childhood summers.
 They always arrived in a huge box from Georgia, sent by my grandmother in the hope of drawing my parents back to their native state.
 Her other lures included Vidalia onions in April and Claxton fruitcakes in November, but peaches were definitely her best shot.
 The peaches were gorgeous, and their ripe flavor was incredibly complex and vivid, but their peak was ephemeral.
 After my sister and I had spread them all out on newspapers, the whole sprawling array had to be checked at least two times a day and sorted by ripeness.
 Peaches were never allowed to touch each other.
 On some hot days, peach tending took on the urgency of triage, with fruits passing from ripe to “sharp” to downright alcoholic in one long afternoon.

 Peaches, nectarines, plums, apricots, and cherries are sometimes called stone fruits because of their pits, or stones.
 Along with almonds, they are all in the genus Prunus which belongs to the Rose family – Rosaceae.
 Several other familiar fruits come from the rose family but are not stone fruits.
 Continue reading →